jfbernal92/angular-django-oauth/README.md

 * Start frontend container ```docker-compose up```
 * Navigate to (http://testcase.rh-dev.eu:8001) and sign in with your google account to access the secure user management page

+Note: _Before performing any action, make sure the backend is working properly.
+To do this, navigate to this link, if you see the API page then everything is correct, otherwise restart the 3 containers (django, postgres and docker-common)_

 # Authorization

 The OAuth token generated on the client side must be sent with each request to the server in the Authorization header.